-SW60A: Professional Development and Ethical Issues in Human Services

-This course is intended to deepen students' awareness of the importance of ethics in their day to day work as human service professionals; to develop their skills in ethical decision-making and to assist them in internalizing norms of professional conduct appropriate to their profession and field of service.
+SW60A: Professional Development and Ethical Issues in Human Services day work as human service professionals; to develop their skills in ethical decision-making and to assist them in internalizing norms of professional conduct appropriate to their profession and field of service.
 The course will also be a vehicle for increasing students' professional commitment to the creation of effective and just policies for the people of the Caribbean.